 Please Note: the ADC Mess will be open for networking from 1700 hours.

 The Institute's 2017 Annual Members' Dinner, sponsored by Thales Australia, will be held at the Commonwealth Club, Yarralumla, on Thursday 21 September, at 1900 for 1930hrs.

-The Council is delighted to announce that the Guest Speaker for this years' s event will be the Secretary of the Department of Human Services, Ms Kathryn Campbell, CSC.
+The Council is delighted to announce that the Guest Speaker for this year' s event will be Ms Kathryn Campbell CSC, Secretary of the Department of Human Services.
 Ms Campbell will address the Department's contribution to human security in Australia.

 (Photo: Human Services)